epau/OProgressView/README.md

 You use the OProgressView class to show an ellipse to depict the progress of a task over time.

+- [x] Supports any size ellipse, not just circles.
+- [x] Provides a label that autopopulates with the current progress value (as a percent).
+- [x] Set progress manually or by observing a Progress instance.
+- [x] Available in Interface Builder.

 ## Installation

 ### Carthage